UAB vs. Southern Miss NCAA Football Odds, Plays and Insights | October 16, 2021

 - UAB's games this year have hit the over on one of five set point totals (20%).

-- UAB is 3-0 against the spread and 4-0 overall in games when it records more than 27.5 points.
+- UAB is 3-0 against the spread and 4-0 overall in games when it puts up more than 27.5 points.

 - Find the latest spread and moneyline odds for UAB at SISportsbook.